SingularitySociety/nounsmap-web/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-### `firebase deploy`
+### `yarn run deploy-dev`

-Deploys the app to the Firebase cloud.
-You need to run "yarn run build" before the deployment.
+Build and deploy the app to the Firebase cloud.
+Now only deploy web assets to hosting.

 ### `yarn run format`